James Cunningham (Canadian politician)

 James Cunningham (August 1, 1834 – May 4, 1925) was a Canadian merchant and Liberal politician, who represented New Westminster in the House of Commons of Canada during the 3rd Parliament from 1874 to 1878.

 Born in Anyevny, County Monaghan, Ireland, the son of James Cunningham, he was educated in Anyevny, later coming to Canada and entering business as a merchant in New Westminster.
 In 1864, Cunningham married Mary Ann Woodman.
 He resigned his seat in the House of Commons in 1878.
 He sat as MLA for New Westminster City from 1884 to 1886.
-In 1873, he also served as the first Mayor of New Westminster.
-Cunningham died in New Westminster at the age of 91.
+In 1873, he also served as the eighth mayor of New Westminster, and was the first person to be elected directly to the position.
+Cunningham died in New Westminster at the age of 90.

 His brother Thomas served in the British Columbia assembly.